-How to Get Low Interest Rate Credit Card
+How to Get a Credit Card with Low Interest Rate

 If you plan on carrying a balance on your credit card from one month to the next, your best bet is a card with a low interest rate.
 It will help minimize the interest you pay and free up your funds.
 But which one should you choose?
 Compare introductory annual percentage rates (APRs), regular APRs, and annual fees to determine the right card for you.